SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-3-0.md

    **Note**: The procedure for installing the financial_spa_integrations recipe is exactly the same as for the financial_spa recipe.
 The financial_spa_integrations recipe is used for installing SAP for Insurance integrations with FSA Storefront.

-3. In financial_spa, the build.gradle file should have the following content:
+3. In the financial_spa recipe folder, the build.gradle file should have the following content:

     ```typescript
     apply plugin: 'installer-platform-plugin'